weberlab-hhu/Helixer/docs/training.md

   --data-dir example/train/ --save-model-path example/fullsize_helixer_model.h5
 ```

-But make sure you have a full size dataset to go with that model, if you're going to train it.
+But make sure you have a full size dataset to go with that model, and up to a couple days,
+if you're going to train it.

-### Model evaluation
+## Model evaluation
 We can now use the mini model trained above to produce predictions for our test dataset.

+We could even skip right on ahead to generating gff3 files by
+calling `Helixer.py` with `--model-filepath example/best_helixer_model.h5`, but that is covered
+in the main README.md, and if you're training models you might want some finer
+tuned / intermediate predictions and evaluation, so see below:

-WARNING: Generating predictions can produce very large files as
+NOTE: Generating predictions can produce very large files as
 we save every individual softmax value in 32 bit floating point format.
 For this very small genome the predictions require 524MB of disk space.
 ```shell script